• Skip to primary navigation

 Scratch made prepared horseradish is what you’ll find in the store, except nuclear hot, and addictive.

-To make prepared horseradish from scratch, all you need is a little vinegar, water and a pinch of salt and sugar.
-The good part about doing it in the blender, is that you don’t have to grate by hand, which involves all the fumes creeping up to your face.
+The good part about doing it in the blender, is that you don't have to grate the horseradish by hand using a box grater, which involves all the fumes creeping up to your face.
 Do be careful taking the cap off the blender though—the fumes are weapons grade.

 How to make prepared horseradish